martineau-sw/cpp-dsa/src/linked_list/linked_list.md

 being the case, distinctions are made on time complexity analysis for front/back and arbirtary cases.

+This implementation allows for read-only access of linked list nodes to promote safety of linked list operations.
+Since the head is stored as a `unique_ptr` cyclic linked lists are not possible.

 ## Operations

 ### Element access